Affiliate links on Android Authority may earn us a commission. Learn more.

 Download the font from the internet, and open the location where it is saved.
 If the font is in a ZIP file, you will need to extract it.
 Navigate to the folder where the extracted font files are.

 Open Windows Settings and click Personalization.
-Click Fonts, located on the left navigation pane in Windows 10 and on the right pane on Windows 11.
+Click Fonts on the left navigation pane in Windows 10 and on the right pane in Windows 11.

 Where are fonts stored in Windows?

 Fonts have a local storage location on Windows, just like apps do.
 Windows stores the fonts in the following location.

 You can open up Windows File Explorer and navigate to that path.
 Windows lists all the installed fonts in this folder.
 If you want to preview a file, double-click the font, and it will open up in a new preview window.

 Want to install fonts on other devices?
 Check out our guides for adding new fonts to your Mac, Android, and Google Docs.

 There are a few possible reasons why, including resolution mismatch, font settings issue, or a ClearType configuration issue.
 Check your display resolution and scaling in Display settings.
 Restore default font settings in the Fonts section in the Appearance and Personalization in Control Panel.
 Search for Adjust ClearType text in Windows search, and run the tool until the font looks clear enough.

 To restore default fonts, go to Control Panel -> Appearance and Personalization ->Fonts ->Font Settings ->Restore default font settings.